JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

 ## Dependencies

 If a build configuration with branches has snapshot dependencies on other build configurations with branches, then when a build in a branch is triggered, the other builds in the chain will also get the branch associated, if the branches in the VCS roots of the builds have the same [logical name](#Logical+branch+name) and this branch is not excluded by the branch specification.
 The VCS roots of the builds can point to different repositories, but the logical branch name must be the same.

 If this condition is met, the branches with this name will be checked out and all the builds down the chain (which the build triggered depends on) and all the builds up the chain (depending on the triggered build) will be marked with the same branch.
-Otherwise the default branch will be checked out.
+Otherwise, the default branch will be checked out.

 It is possible to configure artifact dependencies to retrieve artifacts from a build from a specific branch: artifact dependencies will use builds from the branch specified.
 The same applies to the [Schedule](configuring-schedule-triggers.md) and [Finish Build](configuring-finish-build-trigger.md) triggers.